couchbase/n1k1/README.md

 - col versus row optimizations?
   - need base.Vals that allows for optional col based representation?
+    - a single col is easy -- same as Vals?
+    - need a merge-join & skip-ahead optimization?
   - YieldVals() might take []Vals instead of Vals?
     - that would allow an []Records interpretation?
     - or, an []Columns interpretation, using same signature?